Revive a lost counterforce, part 2:

 There are also some Christian preachers who reject the idea that we have value as created beings.
 They argue that humans are fundamentally worthless and that only those who recognise their unworthiness will be saved.
 This teaching is presented as profoundly humbling, but in fact the opposite is true.
 The consequence is that only Christians are given real value, while non-Christians are degraded.
 This phenomenon is called 'Christofascism' and it is very common today.

 Belief in God as the Creator of all is like a spiritual vaccine.
 When Christians downplay this belief, they expose themselves to the virus of fascism.
+To counterbalance our tribal instincts, we need a healthy dose of universalism.

 When talk of human dignity is not grounded in anything, it often becomes mere lip service.
 But when the belief that all human beings are created in the image of God becomes a fundamental part of who we are, we instinctively reject humiliation and dehumanisation.
 It creates a unifying bond.
 Dividing identities (like nationality) becomes less important than this unifying identity.